qualityshepherd/brine/assets/posts/southern_coast.md

 **0110 Bridge to Nowhere** A faintly glowing stream winds through grasslands, its waters shimmering with a peculiar light.
 A worn rope bridge connects the realm of men to the fae forest.
 Three brothers (`Grizzled, Stern, Conflicted`) guard the crossing, warning that passage leads to Nowhere—only loss.
 The youngest, **Tom**, harbors a hidden bond with a forest nymph.

+**0111 Key Tree** A tree loams over a  river, its gnarled branches heavy with rusted keys.
+Some hang by frayed ribbons, others grow straight from the bark like iron thorns.

+Turn a key in the air, and somewhere, a distant lock clicks—but what opens remains uncertain.
+Those who take a key return with unsteady hands and hollow eyes.
+The keys grow heavier with time... and some doors should remain locked.

+**0112 The Wishing Tide** Where a winding river meets the sea, the estuary shifts with each tide—fresh water curling through salt, channels never the same twice.
+At low tide, pools glisten across the flats, some deep, some vanishing in moments.

+In one, a single iridescent shell turns with the current.
+Speak a wish aloud, and the water ripples, showing a fleeting glimpse of its fulfillment.
+But nothing changes.
+The tide will return, and with it, the promise of the wish—only the sea knows when.

 **0201 Quiet Holler** A small valley nestled between hills, bisected by a stream flowing south.
 It is unnaturally quiet here.
 No birdsong.
 No wind.
 Only the feeling of something watching from just beyond sight.

 **0202 Keelspire** A hermit astronomer (`Starstruck, Prophetic, Rambling`) has built an observatory from salvaged shipwrecks, improbably perched on a narrow mountain precipice.
 The upturned keel of a great ship juts skyward, forming the spine of the structure, while rusted hulls and weatherworn timbers cling precariously to the rock.
 The old iron groans beneath the devastating beauty of the night sky.